janolaf/docs.janolaf.ca/docs/Podman/01-container.md

 ## Environment Variables

-Use `--env` or `-e`
+Enviromental variables are used to configure application settings within the container, like user name, passwords, ip of database.

-Envorimetnal variables is used to configure each container, like user name, passwords, ip of database.
+Use `--env` or `-e` when invoking a enviromental variable.